Is the new CDF $M_W$ measurement consistent with the two higgs doublet model?: Results and discussions

-Note that in the case of 2HDM type X, we found that the charged Higgs decay dominantly to $W^+h$ once $W^+h$ threshold is crossed.
-Before $W^+h$ threshold, there is a strong competition between $\tau\nu$, $W^+h$ and $W^+A$ channels.
+Note that in the case of 2HDM type X as illustrated in Figure \ref{BRs_HpA_fig} (lower panels), we found that the charged Higgs decay dominantly to $W^+h$ once $W^+h$ threshold is crossed.
+Before $W^+h$ threshold, there is a strong competition between $\tau\nu$, $W^+h$ and $W^+A$ channels, see Figure \ref{BRs_HpA_fig} (lower and upper left panels).
 Similarly for the decay of the CP-odd Higgs.
-Before the opening of $A\to Zh$, the channel $A\to\tau \tau $ is the dominant one and gets suppressed once $A\to Zh$ is open.
+Before the opening of $A\to Zh$, the channel $A\to\tau \tau $ is the dominant one and gets suppressed once $A\to Zh$ is open, see Figure \ref{BRs_HpA_fig} (lower right panel).